 10. When will I be notified of my financial aid decision?

-Assuming that the deadlines are met, Early Decision applicants will receive their decision letters in mid-December along with the Admissions acceptance letter.
+Assuming that the due date is met, Early Decision applicants will receive their decision letters in mid-December along with the Admissions acceptance letter.

 11. Does my financial aid application have any bearing on my application for admission?